Retsediv/hydra-lsp/README.md

 #### Set of features to implement

 - [ ] Look-up variable value and possibly doc-string
+- [ ] Check the validity of variables names
+- [ ] Autocomplete variable name
 - [ ] Go to references of a variable
 - [ ] Go to the definition of a variable
 - [ ] [python] Go to the definition of a variable